mmhanif/self-halt/_posts/books/2022-03-08-altitude-or-attitude.md

 *Paperback*

+This was gifted to me by the author who was a colleague at Meta (although we never met in person).
+The writing could do with some editing, but the story is an unexpectedly thrilling account of getting to the K2 basecamp and back.
+I have no particular interest in climbing and I really enjoyed this book, so if you have a passion for climbing I'm sure you'll love it.
+It made me realize this particular trip is something I will never want to subject myself to!

 **Publisher's Description:**
 "Not many people know that Pakistan is home to 108 peaks above 7,000 meters (22,966 ft.) and many more above 6,000 meters (19,685 ft.).
 Not only that,